 Go HERE and buy a yard of whatever colors you want for $1 each.
 Pay a few bucks to the postman, and in couple days you’ll have enough macrame yarn to last a lifetime, even if you start using the yarn for parachute posts on dry flies too.
 (I do.)

 The rubber bands are orthodontic elastics.
-Use 5/16” in either medium or heavy.
-I like medium bands because they work better with small Dorseys.
+Use either 5/16″ or 1/4' medium gauge.
+The longer I use the Dorsey, the more I prefer the 1/4″ size, because they work better with small Dorseys.
 I fish light nymphs a lot, and I don’t need much yarn to hold them up.
-Medium bands work with any size Dorsey, but heavy bands are a little too thick for the smallest ones.
+The 1/4″ bands also work fine with larger Dorseys.

 Again, I urge you not to substitute whatever elastics bands you have laying around from the time your daughter wore braces.
 Try to rein in the Macgyver tendencies this time.